ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 What is the difference between Algae DHA/EPA and Fish Oil TG?

 Algae Omega-3 (DHA/EPA) and Fish Oil (Triglyceride Form) are two distinct chemical forms of Omega-3.
-Algae DHA/EPA has a bioavailability rating of high (S1 — best tier) and is classified as T1 Preferred, while Fish Oil TG has a rating of good (S2) and is classified as T2 Specialist.
+Algae DHA/EPA has a bioavailability rating of high (S1 — best tier) and is classified as Preferred Form, while Fish Oil TG has a rating of good (S2) and is classified as Secondary Form.
 These differences mean the two forms are not interchangeable at equal doses and may suit different health goals.

 Which form of Omega-3 is best absorbed — Algae DHA/EPA or Fish Oil TG?